leah-braswell/FSA_Score_Predictor/README.md

 ## Database
-Data will be provided from a Florida public elementary school with any identifying information redacted to protect student privacy.
+Data will be provided from  two Florida public elementary schools with any identifying information redacted to protect student privacy.
+The categorical data chosen include race, gender, absence rate, behavior incidents, and retentions.
+Fall, Winter, and Spring Diagnostic assessment scores dating back to the 2017-2018 school year provide evidence of academic growth.
+ELA and Math scores are in separate tables due to the fact that they are scored on separate scales.